BrianInGermany/IdeaStackr/README.md

 ### 5. Sequentialization

-- Put the named superstacks in a logical order.
-The resulting sequence of named superstacks represents the high-level structure of the information you collected.
 - For each superstack, put its stacks in a logical order.
+The resulting sequence represents the high-level structure of the information you collected.
 - Optional: For each stack, put its cards in a logical order.
+This is your low-level structure.
-- You should now have one big heap of cards containing ordered superstacks which contain named stacks which contain individual cards.
+- You should now have one big heap of cards containing ordered superstacks which contain ordered stacks which contain individual cards.
-- This is your table of contents.
+- This is your table of contents!

 ### 6. Composing

 - The final step of the framework is to weave your superstacks, stacks and cards into a new composition.
-- Put the heap of ordered stacks and superstacks on your desks, and integrate the cards contents one by one.
+- Put the heap of ordered stacks and superstacks on your desk, and integrate the cards' contents one by one.

 ## Background: Excerpting